Neil Young and the Pono project

 At least can Pono come as close as possible with a digital technique that recreate the analog sound.
 In the video, Neil Young is a guest on David Letterman Show and showing a Pono prototype.

-On the way some problems have occurred, not at least copyright issues with Apple that have a similar service with iTunes.
+On the way some problems have occurred, not at least copyright issues with Apple that has a similar service with iTunes.
 But nevertheless, the three biggest music company’s Warner Music Group, Universal Music Group and Sony Music Entertainment have agreed to support the Pono format and remastering songs from their catalog.

 Update: The March 10, 2014 came a press release about the launch of Pono together with some pictures of the Pono Player: